superdesk/web-publisher/docs/components/MultiTenancy/usage.rst

 TenantAwarePathBuilder
 ----------------------

-The **TenantAwarePathBuilder** responsibility is to build PHPCR base paths which are tenant aware.
-This can build whatever path is needed by the provided paths' names and given context.
+The **TenantAwarePathBuilder** responsibility is to build PHPCR base paths which are tenant-aware.
+This can build whatever path is needed by the provided paths' names and the given context.

 .. code-block:: php